RAF Bassingbourn: Construction

-RAF Bassingbourn was constructed by John Laing & Son between 1937 and 1939 in the parishes of Wendy and Bassingbourn immediately to the west of the A14 (now the A1198) road.
+RAF Bassingbourn was constructed by John Laing & Son between 1937 and 1939 in the parishes of Wendy and Bassingbourn immediately to the west of the old A14 road (now marked as the A1198).
 The site selected was low ground between several tributaries of the River Cam.
 The area had been long cleared of forest and tended to be swampy and unstable, and because the boggy ground produced a persistent mist over the large meadow the site was considered ideal for airfield camouflage.

-The project was begun in April 1937 under the direction of Sir Maurice Laing, with Reginald Silk as the site engineer and John Crowther the site surveyor.
+The project was begun in April 1937 under the direction of Maurice Laing, with Reginald Silk as the site engineer and John Crowther the site surveyor.
 Four C Type hangars (300 ft long by 152 ft wide by 29 ft high, with eleven roof gables and hipped ends) were erected by a sub-contractor in a semi-circle at the south edge of the airfield site approximately one mile north of the hamlet of Kneesworth.
 Laing then began work pouring concrete foundations for the technical site buildings, communal sites and barracks; the nature of the ground necessitated the rebuilding of several foundations that had sunk into the ground.
 Roadway cores were built of unusual thickness to prevent crumbling of the pavement.

 The technical site was built with permanent, kerbed streets and landscaped.
 Originally treeless, Bassingbourn was made one of the most attractive RAF stations by the planting of hundreds of plum trees as part of the project.

 The runways were originally grass.
 The Bristol Blenheim light bombers that first used the field were able to operate under the existing conditions, although landings often produced pronounced water splashes, but the weight of heavier bombers tore ruts in the grass surface and limited take-off speeds.